ibm-cloud-docs/Cloudant/query/search.md

 ## Analyzers
 {: #analyzers}

 Analyzers are settings that define how to recognize terms within text.
+For more information, see [Search analyzers](/docs/Cloudant?topic=Cloudant-search-analyzers).

 Analyzers can be helpful if you need to [index multiple languages](#language-specific-analyzers).

 The following table shows a list of generic analyzers that are supported by {{site.data.keyword.cloudant_short_notm}} search: